 High Flex Cable, Highly Flexible Cable, Ultra Flexible Cable

-Galaxy is a leading supplier of custom and stock high flex cables, also called highly flexible cables or ultra flexible cables.
+Galaxy is a leading supplier of custom and stock high flex cable, also called highly flexible cable, high flexible cable, ultra flexible cable, and continuous flex cable.
 Galaxy can help design a custom solution to meet the needs of the intended application for high flex cable.

 What is High Flex Cable?

-High flex cables are also called highly flexible cables and ultra flexible cables.
-They are built for extreme flexing and rigorous performance conditions.
-High flex wire and cable can withstand continuous flexing up to and exceeding a 10 million flex lives.
-Galaxy can design a cable to meet the most critical performance standards.
+High flexible cables are built for extreme flexing and rigorous performance conditions.
+High flex cable and wire can withstand continuous flexing up to and exceeding a 10 million flex cycles.
+Galaxy can design a continuous flex cable to meet the most critical performance standards.

 Benefits of High Flex / Highly Flexible / Ultra Flexible Cable

-The benefits of a custom designed high flex wire and cable by Galaxy are exceptional performance, extended cable life and greater reliability than standard off the shelf cables.
+The benefits of a custom designed high flex cable and wire by Galaxy are exceptional performance, extended cable life and greater reliability than standard off the shelf cables.

 High Flex Cable Applications